accessibilitywars/zaw2/content/guides/official_build_policies.md

 +++
-title = "Official Contributor's Guide" description = "A guide on our usual practices on Accessibility Wars builds" date = 2024-10-13
+title = "Official Build Best Practices" description = "A guide on our best practices on Accessibility Wars builds" date = 2024-10-13

 [extra]